 Customizing chart captions, colors and font sizes

 When creating charts, MAXQDA sets an initial color scheme.
 To customize your charts, double-click on the selected segment and choose your desired color.
 Click on the Change color scheme button to select from among three preset color schemes.

 Double-click on the title or description to customize content.

-Formatting, such as font, font size and font style, can be changed via the dialog window that appears when you right-click on the title, description or another label.
+Formatting, such as font, font size and font style, can be changed via the dialog window that appears when you double-click on the title, description or another label.